maxaragon/synthetic-clear-sky/README.md

 ## Supported Cameras

-**✨ NEW: The `auto_optimize_clearsky.py` script can automatically handle ANY all-sky camera by testing 735+ configurations to find the optimal projection, fitting method, and parameters!**
+**✨ NEW: The `auto_optimize_clearsky.py` script can automatically handle ANY all-sky camera by testing several configurations to find the optimal projection, fitting method, and parameters!**

 ### Pre-Configured Cameras (Optional - for reference)